 Sailfish – the world’s fastest fish?

-The sailfish is the fastest fish in the world that many avid anglers would like to have as a trophy over their fireplace.
-What else, apart from its amazing speed, sets it apart from other sea dwellers and makes it ignite the imaginations of so many people?
+The sailfish is the fastest fish in the world, and one that many avid anglers would love to have as a trophy over their fireplace.
+What is it, apart from its amazing speed, that sets it apart from other sea creatures and that has captured the imagination of so many people?

 Classification